 Roses can be planted in the summer, especially in areas that aren’t overly hot and dry.
 If you’re planting roses in summer, the best time to do so is early in the season before dry conditions arrive or after the hottest days of summer have passed.
 Avoid planting roses in the summer if there is a heatwave or dry spell in the weather forecast.

-If you live in a very hot and dry climate, it’s usually best to wait until fall to plant roses.
-In these regions, summertime temperatures can be too warm for newly planted roses and they may struggle or even die.
+If you live in a very hot and dry climate, waiting until fall to plant roses is usually best.
+In these regions, summertime temperatures can be too warm for newly planted roses, and they may struggle or even die.
 Keep the rose in its planter pot in a sheltered location out of the afternoon sun.
 Be sure to water it often and wait until cooler fall temperatures arrive to plant it.

 Planting roses in the fall

 Fall is often the best time to plant potted roses in the ground.
-The roots can become established in the soil quite a while before the heat of the next summer arrives.
+The roots can become established in the soil quite a while before the next summer’s heat arrives.
 The soil is also very warm in the early fall and welcoming to plant root growth.